thautwarm/MLStyle.jl/README.md

 #### Time Overhead

-In x-axis, after the name of test-case is the least time-consuming one's index, the unit is `ns`).
+On the x-axis, after the name of test-case is the least time-consuming run's index in units of `ns`.

 The y-label is the ratio of the implementation's time cost to that of the least time-consuming.